Your New Morning Routine, Based on Your Myers-Briggs Personality Type

 Intuitive & Thinking (NT) Personalities: INTJ, INTP, ENTJ, ENTP

-These knowledgeable, pragmatic personalities are the strategic, creative leaders with a master plan.
+These knowledgeable, pragmatic personalities are strategic, creative leaders with a master plan.

-People with this personality should start the morning by listing all the things they are grateful for to help organize their thoughts so that they can discover innovative ways to solve problems.
+People with this personality should start the morning by listing all the things they are grateful for to help organize their thoughts to discover innovative ways to solve problems.

-Beginning the day with some mindfulness affirmations will remind these natural-born leaders to base their actions and decisions in kindness.
-Being in a leadership role can be tough work, so remember to start each day by speaking kindly to yourself.
+Beginning the day with some mindfulness affirmations will remind these natural-born leaders to base their actions and decisions on kindness.
+Being in a leadership role can be tough work, so remember to start by speaking kindly to yourself each day.